indexdata/folio-import/README.md

 This script will load the data fetched by the above script.
 It will get the endpoint from the filename, read for the second level arrary object and start loading one reference record at a time.

 Needless to say, order of loading is important.
-The user can pick individual files or globs of files as needed.
+The user may pick individual files or globs of files as needed.

 Usage:
 ```